spiroid/cozy/README.md

 ```

 This installs the Home, Data-System and proxy applications, and could take a few minutes.
 Please be patient.

+### Test

+You should now open a browser and navigate to https://localhost/ accept the self signed certificate and enjoy your new cozy install :)

 ## Contributors